SnesFX/Utopia-Decomp/README.md

 # Requirements

 * [Github Desktop](https://desktop.github.com/) - USE THIS TO DOWNLOAD/CLONE BECAUSE OF GIT LFS STUFF

+* If the Above doesn't work use [This](https://bitbucket.org/ty_1991/utopia-decomp/src/main/) instead.

 * [Unity Hub](https://unity.com/download)